Fall Colors in the Eastern Sierra: The Best Drives and Hikes!

 Hope Valley, Markleeville and Ebbett’s Pass are technically not the Eastern Sierra but the colors here are so gorgeous that you have to include them in your Eastern Sierra fall colors trip!

-Plus, there are other fun things to do at Lake Tahoe in the fall!
+Plus, there are other fun things to do at nearby Lake Tahoe in the fall!

 Exploring this area is best done from a base in South Lake Tahoe, from where Hope Valley is just a 30-minute drive.